 Areas around Riga are considered suburbs as far as railways matter and the tickets are sold by zones akin to subways.

 Buses are the best public option of traveling where the passenger trains don’t reach or are scarce.
 They reach pretty much everywhere, however unlike railways they are operated by many companies making exact timetables more difficult to find.

 Given rare public transport, having a car is advisable if going beyond main cities and Riga surroundings.
 Outside of Riga suburbs, there are no highways.
 The trunk roads are tarred, but they still have just two lanes.
 The other roads are surfaced in gravel.
 90 km/h is the highest allowed speed, reduced to 50 km/h in towns.

-While driving from Riga to Liepāja, Daugavpils and Ventspils may take ~3 hours, there are no internal flights as the ones that existed proved to be unprofitable due to thin population outside Riga.
+While driving from Riga to Liepāja, Daugavpils and Ventspils may take ~3 hours, there are no internal flights as the ones that existed proved to be unprofitable due to the thin population outside Riga.